Skip to main content

 Do & Don't: Marketing & Sales Recommendation Letters That Get Believed Fast

-Hiring teams scan commercial references for proof, not personality.
-They want clear scope, numbers they can validate and one real decision that shows judgment under targets.
+Hiring teams look for proof in commercial references, not personality.
+They want clear scope, numbers they can verify, and one real decision that shows sound judgment under pressure.
 The strongest letters read like evidence, not applause.

 What makes the letter sound generic

-- Overpromise on client ownership you didn’t observe
+• Overpromise on client ownership you did not observe

 What makes the reference feel credible